Package Handlers

 Root phase (once per run, main thread)

 Called after all packages have been fetched.
-Root callbacks see the full accumulated state from the leaf phase and perform heavier work: creating virtual environments, installing packages, writing generated files, etc. Root callbacks run sequentially, ordered by each handler’s phase number (lower runs first).
+Root callbacks see the full accumulated state from the leaf phase and perform heavier work: creating virtual environments, installing packages, writing generated files, etc. Root callbacks run sequentially, in an order computed from each handler’s named phase and its relative run_after / run_before constraints (see Handler Ordering).

 Both phases are optional – a handler may implement only the one(s) it needs.